flowacademyhu/theta-test-aggregator/README.md

 To develop a new feature you would first start up the backend with the previously mentioned [`docker-compose up`] command in the backend folder.

-If your feature requires a new npm module on the backend side, you'd install that in the backend folder directly.
+If your feature requires a new npm module on the backend side, you'd first open a new terminal window an type in

+[`docker-compose exec thet-test-aggregator sh `]

+and install your npm module in here.

 After saving any changes docker should restart automatically and inform you of any errors while running.If this doesnt happen, you can manually restart docker by pressing [`Ctrl + C`] and typing in [`docker-compose up`] again.